synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 When a [Guard](#guard) discovers that a [Notary](#notary) or other [Guard](#guard) has committed [Fraud](#fraud), it will submit a Fraud report that includes proof of the fraud.
 The proof of the fraud will be to show that the guilty agent signed something that is false.
 If the Fraud Report turns out to be wrong, the [Guard](#guard) who submitted it will be slashed.
 Otherwise, if it is a valid fraud report, then the guilty agent will be slashed and the reporting Guard will receive the reward.
-Note

 ### Fraud Resolution
 When there is a fraud report, the resolution will be either that the Guard submitting the report is wrong or the accused agent is wrong.